 The alternate calf raises allow you to target one calf muscle at a time and also help you perform more repetitions.

-3. How to do Leaning Dumbbell Single-Leg Calf raises
+3. Leaning Dumbbell Single-Leg Calf raises

 - Stand straight holding a dumbbell in your one hand; lean forward and place your other hand on the wall or something for support.

 - Keep your one foot on the ground while lift your other foot off the ground and bend your knee, feet facing the floor.
 That’s your starting position.

 - Raise your heel as high as possible and make sure your feel stretch in the calf muscle when your fully raise your heels.

 - Hold for a moment and then lower your heel to the ground.